 Lighting is usually one of the less-considered aspects of video conferencing which is a shame, because good lighting can do a lot to help inspire confidence in you and your business.
 While one of the best ways to improve your lighting skills is to study up on it, a smart lighting webcam can help by automatically balancing harsh shadows and brightening dark exposures.
 Video cameras with a “highlight active participants” feature can even keep the spotlight on whoever’s speaking/moving at a given time, just like the movement tracking feature mentioned above.

-Owning a great video conferencing camera is just the first step in hosting a quality meeting or webinar.
-You also need a simple, powerful video conferencing software you can rely on.
-From trailblazing startups to enterprise businesses, Livestorm enables companies around the world to design, create, and implement world-class video communication strategies.
-Click here to learn why over 3,000 companies trust Livestorm to host their webinars and online meetings, and check out our blog for more tips and tricks designed to help you succeed in the world of remote business.
+Owning a great video conferencing camera is just the first step for hosting a quality meeting or webinar.
+You also need a simple, powerful free video conferencing software you can rely on.
+A good and more complete alternative to Zoom is Livestorm.
+It enables companies around the world to design, create, and implement world-class video communication strategies.
+Watch this product demo to learn why over 3,000 companies trust Livestorm to host their webinars, employee onboarding, and online meetings, and check out our blog for more tips and tricks designed to help you succeed in the world of remote business.